intelligence38000/android-docs/src/pages/maps/overview/camera.md

 />
 }}

 Read all about [mapView XML attributes](https://docs.mapbox.com/android/maps/overview/#mapview-xml-attributes) to learn about setting the camera's initial position.
-It's best to either set the initial camera position in XML or through `MapboxMapOptions` to prevent unnecessary downloading of map tiles using up your user's data.
+You should either set the initial camera position in XML or through `MapboxMapOptions` to prevent unnecessary downloading of map tiles using up your user's data.

 ### Target